-- intelligence, comments from Senior Management and their opinion of the current state of the governance risk and internal control arrangements. - 5.15.3 During 2020/21 the Internal Audit team achieved 32% of their planned work and this has been used, in part, with the relevant output from unplanned work to help form their opinion on the adequacy and effectiveness of the Council's governance, risk management and internal control framework.
-Internal Audit output is significantly lower than previous years and this is due to a number of factors relating to the COVID-19 pandemic.
-See paragraph 5.6 for more information. - All recommendations made in audit reports show a risk category which is used to inform the overall grading of the report. - 5.15.4 The Chief Internal Auditor has undertaken checks on the work of Internal Audit as part of the Quality Assurance Improvement Program.
+- from Senior Management and their opinion of the current state of the governance risk and internal control arrangements. - 5.15.3 During 2021/22 the Internal Audit team achieved 51% of their revised planned work and this has been used, in part, with the relevant output from unplanned work to help form their opinion on the adequacy and effectiveness of the Council's governance, risk management and internal control framework. - All recommendations made in audit reports show a risk category which is used to inform the overall grading of the report. - 5.15.4 The Chief Internal Auditor has undertaken checks on the work of Internal Audit as part of the Quality Assurance Improvement Program.
 A small number of minor issues have been identified through these checks and have been fed back to the Internal Audit Team to assist in their continuous improvement. - 5.15.5 Internal Audit report to the Audit Committee 4 times a year.
 The Audit Committee has asked for additional information during the year to provide assurance on the management of risks and implementation of recommendations.
-The Audit Committee have also approved the Internal Audit Charter for 2020/21. - 5.15.6 Large projects include the maintenance of a project risk register; this is an ongoing working document that is amended throughout the project.
+The Audit Committee have also approved the Internal Audit Charter for 2021/22. - 5.15.6 Large projects include the maintenance of a project risk register; this is an ongoing working document that is amended throughout the project.
 Where personal data is processed, projects also include the completion of Data Protection Impact Assessments. - 5.15.7 The Council has adopted the CIPFA code of practice for managing the risk of fraud and corruption and this has been reflected in our updated Anti-Fraud & Corruption Policy and Whistleblowing (Speak Up) Policy. - 5.15.8 Services report regularly to Council committees such as Audit Committee, Planning, Licensing, Cabinet etc. These reports detail any impact assessment, including risk and opportunity.
 Financial decisions are reported to Cabinet, full Council and Audit Committee, who often challenge to ensure appropriate financial management and to demonstrate transparency. - 5.15.9 Financial Regulations set out our financial management framework for ensuring we make the best use of the money we have available.
-Financial roles and responsibilities are clearly shown in the Financial Regulations and it provides a framework for financial decision-making. - 5.15.10 The Treasury Management Strategy and regular updates on treasury matters are provided to Audit Committee.
-This information clearly show investments, loans, and the financial position of the Council. - 5.15.11 The Council's financial strategy identifies the short term budget plan and long term aspirational plan linked to the corporate plan to be a self-sustaining council.
+Financial roles and responsibilities are clearly shown in the Financial Regulations and it provides a framework for financial decision-making.
+The regulations have been checked against the post-Brexit legislative framework and a further full review is expected in 2022/23. - 5.15.10 The Treasury Management Strategy and regular updates on treasury matters are provided to Audit Committee.
+This information clearly show investments, loans, and the financial position of the Council.
+The Council appointed new Treasury Management advisors in 2021/22.
+The new advisors are Link Treasury Services. - 5.15.11 The Council's financial strategy identifies the short term budget plan and long term aspirational plan linked to the corporate plan to be a self-sustaining council. - 5.15.12 A review against the new CIPFA FM Code has been undertaken which was considered by the Council's senior management team.
+Following this, a small number of changes are being implemented to further strengthen the Council's financial management arrangements including making more use of scenario planning.